adhihargo/rigging_tools_27/README.md

 - **Sync Custom Shape Position to Bone**.
 Sync a mesh object's position to each selected bone using it as a custom shape.
 Made it easier to create custom shapes with better precision.
 Depends on Rigify being installed.

+### Driver ###

+- **Copy Driver Settings**.
+Works only for active object, in Graph Editor - Driver editing mode.
+Copies all driver type, expression and variables from the topmost selected channel to all other selected channels, for easier manipulation of large amounts of driver.

+  There is a textfield above this operator's button that specifies increment/decrement amount for each integer in the expression script.
+For example, filling this textfield with "1+1 2-10" means increase each 1st integer in expression by one, and decrease each 2nd integer by ten (`(var * 2) + 20` turns to `(var * 3) + 10`, `(var * 4) + 0`, etc. at each copying).